 How much does it cost?

-£3000 + VAT upfront payment for three years' membership
+- £3000 + VAT upfront payment for a full three year membership

-£1750 + VAT upfront payment for one year's membership.
+- £1750 + VAT upfront payment for a full one year month membership

-£500 + VAT upfront for one year associate membership (includes 2 places at EE events, membership pack, but no assessment visit)
+- £500 + VAT upfront for an associate one year membership (includes 2 places at EE events, membership pack, but no assessment visit)

 Membership of the network gives you access to a range of support, resources and tools to help you make the cultural changes you wish to see in your environment.